inet-framework/inet-showcases/wireless/ratecontrol/doc/index.rst

 Conclusion
 ~~~~~~~~~~

-This shows that rate control is effective in increasing the performance
+These results shows that rate control is effective in increasing the performance
 of the wireless network, as it increases throughput during varying
 channel conditions.
 Also, throughput is not zero in situations when it
-would be, if rate control wasn't used.
+would be if rate control weren't used.

 More information can be found in the `INET
 Reference <https://omnetpp.org/doc/inet/api-current/neddoc/index.html>`__.